Islem-Jarraya/TinySiamese-network/README.md

 Then, the Tiny-Siamese encoded the features in a small set of layers and finally calculated the distance between two encoded feature vectors and generated similarity score.
 Using this score, the model was trained from scratch with the Adam optimization algorithm and binary cross-entropy loss function.

 ![Tiny-Siamese2 (2)](https://github.com/Islem-Jarraya/TinySiamese-network/assets/79153028/d3774b70-9163-4e1b-9b98-b45a046b1135)
-Figure 1: The TinySiamese Network.
+Figure 1: The TinySiamese Network [1].

 ## References: